Education is the key to equality and opportunity.

 District Typology

-The Ohio Department of Education classifies public school districts by typology for research purposes based on a statistical analysis of shared demographic and geographic characteristics.
+The Ohio Department of Education and Workforce classifies public school districts by typology for research purposes based on a statistical analysis of shared demographic and geographic characteristics.

 More about how typology is classified